syntheticsam/twitch-countdown/README.md

 # Twitch Word Ban
-If a banned word is detected on a twitch channels chat some time will be added.
+If a banned word is detected on a twitch channel chat some time will be added.